Updated on September 11, 2023 by Julie McCool

 Celebrate the bright days of summer at these sensational sunflower fields and u-pick farms in Northern Virginia.
 With acres of sunflower patches to choose from, you can capture perfect sunflower pics, create special family memories, and bring home beautiful blooms.

 Sunflower fields in the Washington DC region offer a fun escape to the countryside without a long drive.
 Most of the sunflower patches on our list are at Northern Virginia u-pick farms, but we've also highlighted a great brewery surrounded by sunflowers.

-Sunflower fields peak bloom in Virginia is from mid-July to August.
+U-pick sunflower fields are a favorite outdoor activity for summer.
+Peak bloom for sunflower fields in Virginia is from mid-July to August.
 However, the timing of the bloom is very dependent on when the fields are planted.
 Fortunately, some farms plant their sunflower patches early, while others start later.
 That means you can generally find Northern Virginia sunflowers blooming throughout the summer and into September.

 Tips for Visiting Sunflower Fields in Northern Virginia

 Is this your first visit to a pick-your-own sunflower field?
 Here are some tips to make your sunflower picking a success.

 - Always pay for what you pick and only pick what you want to buy.

 - Some farms provide clippers for sunflower picking, but you may want to bring your own.